pinkfloyed/OOP/README.md

 ## OOP
 Object-Oriented Programming (OOP) is a programming paradigm that structures software design around objects rather than functions or logic.
-OOP is widely used in many programming languages, including Python, Java, C++, and Ruby, among others.
+OOP is widely used in many programming languages, including Python, Java, C++, C#, and Ruby, among others.
 Key Concepts of OOP :
 1. Class
 2. Object